STAFF

 Brad De Young

-Brad De Young is a Local 104 apprenticeship graduate with over 27 years of continued service in Local 104.
+Brad De Young is a Local 104 apprenticeship graduate with 30 years of continued service in Local 104.
+Brad joined Local 104 Training in in 2019 and is a certified OSHA instructor, certified NABTU, certified Bias and Belonging instructor and Veteran Affairs SCO.

 Brad had the opportunity to detail and plan projects during his apprenticeship.
 His experience has included Foreman, General Foreman, and Project Management roles.
-Including architectural metal, installation of kitchen systems, grease duct, fire life safety, clean rooms, labs, industrial, explosion containment, and HVAC systems.
+Including architectural metal, installation of kitchen systems, grease duct, fire life safety, clean rooms, labs, research and development labs, and pharmaceutical labs, industrial, explosion containment, and HVAC systems.

 What drew Brad to join the training program was enjoying working with apprentices and newer journeypersons, seeing their successes, and helping build their skills to have successful careers with in the sheet metal union.

-Brad feels the three most important aspects of our trade is safety, communication, and continued training.
+Brad feels the three most important aspects of our trade are safety, communication, and continued training.
 He feels it is very important to maintain an attitude of willingness to always continuing to train and learn.

 Henry Funcke